core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 In order not to be burdened by the resource requirements of TCP and HTTPS, constrained IoT devices could use DNS over DTLS {{-dodtls}}.
-In contrast to DNS over DTLS, DoC utilizes CoAP features to mitigate drawbacks of datagram-based communication.
-These features include: block-wise transfer, which solves the Path MTU problem of DNS over DTLS (see {{-dodtls, Section 5}}); CoAP proxies, which provide an additional level of caching; re-use of data structures for application traffic and DNS information, which saves memory
+In contrast to DNS over DTLS, DoC can take advantage of CoAP features to mitigate drawbacks of datagram-based communication.
+These features include: block-wise transfer {{-coap-blockwise}}, which solves the Path MTU problem of DNS over DTLS (see {{-dodtls, Section 5}}); CoAP proxies, which provide an additional level of caching; re-use of data structures for application traffic and DNS information, which saves memory